Skip navigation

 • Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), Canada’s most recent regional free trade agreement.

-Methods for determining origin: Tariff shift and RVC
+Common methods for determining origin: Tariff shift and RVC

 Wholly obtained products: These are goods entirely sourced or produced within the countries covered by a trade agreement.
 Examples include minerals, crops and animals.